ka2hyeon/lee-sangil.github.io/blog/_posts/_ThePowerOfConnectedness.md

 tricky piece of math or giving them detailed feedback on their project writeup.
 I felt connected to them and with that came a profound sense of responsibility.
-They were at a point in their education where I all the attention and feedback that I received from my mentors had a huge impact on my way of working and thinking.
+They were at a point in their education where all the attention and feedback that I received from my mentors had a huge impact on my way of working and thinking.
 I am deeply grateful for all my mentors.